 The CTI-CFF Women Leaders Forum Earth Hour Awareness talk was held in Kudat, Sabah, Malaysia on March 28, 2015.
-Organized by WWF-Malaysia and supported by USAID, DOI while the Asian Development Bank supported the grants for Indonesia, Malaysia and the Philippines.
+Organized WWF-Malaysia bν supported by USAID, DOI while the Asian Development Bank supported the grants for Indonesia, Malaysia and the Philippines.